jeremy-vernon-bcgov/ocp4-mautic-config-maker/README.md

 You can pull lightly modified no-root Docker image from Artifactory or [through DockerHub](https://dockerhub.com/jeremyvernon/mautid-docker-noroot)

+Be warned, it's thicc because I have not optimized it even a little yet.

 Edit the PHP file with your desired variables
 ---------------------------------------------